pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

    * This layer does not rescale the un-masked part to make the expectation the same as the expectation of the original input.
-   * This layer could handle multiple input blobs while :class:`DropoutLayer` accept only one input blob.
+   * This layer can handle multiple input blobs while :class:`DropoutLayer` accept only one input blob.

    .. note::